-By treating these facilities as dispatchable loads, with production constraints as needed, the seasonal and daily operation of these assets takes into account the cost of supply and other system constraints.
-Given the ability of storing hydrogen, dispatch can be assumed to be flexible.
+By treating these facilities as dispatchable loads, with production constraints as needed, the seasonal and daily operation of these assets considers the cost of supply and other system constraints.
+Given the assumed ability to store hydrogen, dispatch can be assumed to be flexible.
 The ISP methodology provides greater detail on the optimisation approach, including any constraints that apply to the operation of these assets.

-The outcomes of the simulations will be used to calculate combined impacts on electricity consumption and load at time of maximum and minimum demand from producing hydrogen.
+The outcomes of the simulations will be used to calculate combined impacts on electricity consumption and load from producing hydrogen at times of maximum and minimum demand.